aramis-lab/clinicadl/docs/RandomSearch.md

     - `network_normalization` (str) is the type of normalization performed after convolutions.
     Must include only `BatchNorm`, `InstanceNorm` or `None`.
     Sampling function: `choice`.
 Default:  `BatchNorm`.
+- **Computational resources**
+    - `--use_cpu` (bool) forces to use CPU.
+Default behaviour is to try to use a GPU and to raise an error if it is not found.
+    - `--nproc` (int) is the number of workers used by the DataLoader.
+Default value: `2`.
+    - `--batch_size` (int) is the size of the batch used in the DataLoader.
+Default value: `2`.
+    - `--evaluation_steps` (int) gives the number of iterations to perform an [evaluation internal to an epoch](Train/Details.md#evaluation).
+    Default will only perform an evaluation at the end of each epoch.
 - **Data management**
     - `baseline` (bool) allows to only load `_baseline.tsv` files when set to `True`.
     Sampling function: `choice`.
 Default: `False`.